renatogoedert/PostdocAI/FoundationsAI/CA/README.md

 The most adaptable of all approaches among the ones considered, it particularly shines within dynamic environments and changing variables, plus it is capable of learning trade-offs that are almost impossible to hand-code.
 However, the training of any RL model demands a large dataset and a considerate computational resource for hyperparameter tuning.
 Despite that, the resulting model is highly efficient on inference.

-Once trained, algorithms like Q-learning or a Deep Q-Network (DQN) can make decisions just with one lookup in a compact neural network.
+Once trained, algorithms like Q-learning can make decisions just with one lookup in a compact neural network.
 Moreover, these models learn how to maximise cumulative reward by reducing cost and emissions while satisfying user comfort constraints.
 (Sutton & Barto, 2018)

 # Selected solution